akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 It means that your columns are frozen once you've clicked on `Save`.
 If you need to change the code or the type of a column, you must delete and re-create it.

 ### The first column is always a `Select` or a `Reference entity` one.
-To structure your table, you can choose among 5 column types:
+To structure your table, you can choose among 6 column types:
 - `Select`
 - `Yes/No`(boolean)
 - `Number`
 - `Text`
+- `Measurement`
 - `Reference entity` (EE only)

 Nevertheless, **the first column type must always be `Select`** or a `Reference entity` one.

-We will detail how these 5 column types work in the [next section](#specificity-of-each-column-type).
+We will detail how these 6 column types work in the [next section](#specificity-of-each-column-type).

 ## Specificity of each column type